xenit-eu/docker-solr/README.md

 Example configuration files are in directory [jmxtrans-agent](src/integrationTest/resources/jmxtrans-agent/).
 Update to the latest jar file for jmxtrans-agent.
+The agent is not needed if alfred-telemetry is installed.

 ### [Jmx exporter](https://github.com/prometheus/jmx_exporter)

 Currently there are no example configuration files for jmx exporter in this project.
+The agent is not needed if alfred-telemetry is installed.

 ### How to build